-There tend to be four main stages of development for ventures: 1) seed capital/pre-start; 2) startup; 3) early stage; and 4) expansion.
 This guide introduces the sources of funding most appropriate to each stage and the typical amounts that you should expect to receive.

-1) Seed capital – you have a great idea and need finance for additional research or to produce a prototype.
+You have a great idea and need finance for additional research or to produce a prototype.

 Entrepreneurs that require seed capital funding could receive up to £50,000.
 Ideas are difficult to fund because they are often unproven and present a great deal of risk.
 As a result, funding is likely to be sourced initially from founders’ personal funds, then potentially from friends, family and personal contacts.
 Grants may be available, but are often laborious to obtain.
 Various soft loans also exist from local enterprise agencies in addition to proof of concept funds.
 Banks don’t often lend to pre-revenue companies, but where they do, they will require security against personal assets.

-2) Startup – you have researched the market and established a working prototype or set of processes for the business.
+You have researched the market and established a working prototype or set of processes for the business.
 You have not generated any sales yet and need finance for working capital needs, such as initial marketing, salaries, development or testing.